->WHEN AC1 THEN FSI >WHEN AC2 THEN FSI >SIA = \$F2D0 >AC1 = \$302C >AC2 = \$4010
+>WHEN AC1 THEN FSI >WHEN AC2 THEN FSI >SIA = \$F2DO >AC1 = \$302C >AC2 = \$4010

 In this example, the program will execute normally until address \$302C or \$4010 is reached.
 When one of these addresses occurs, emulation will be halted.
 Address \$302C (or \$4012) will be pushed onto the CPU stack as the return address.
 The program counter will be set to the value specified in SIA (\$F2D0), and the CPU will begin executing the program at the new address.
-To return to the original program at the end of the patch, execute a Return from Execution" (RTE) instruction (this will vary from processor to processor) and the CPU will unstack the pushed program counter (\$302C or \$4010 in this example) and continue running from where it left off.
+To return to the original program at the end of the patch, execute an "Interrupt Return" (IRET) instruction (this will vary from processor to processor) and the CPU will unstack the pushed program counter (\$302E or \$4012 in this example) and continue running from where it left off.

-7 EVENT GROUPS GRO
+5.5 EVENT GROUPS GRO

 The Satellite Emulator is capable of having up to four groups of event detectors defined at one time, analogous to "event states."
-This is done by adding the suffix .n (n = 1 through 4) to the event comparators; for example, AC1 can be AC1.1, AC1.2, DC2 can be DC2.4, etc. These groups are defined when you are assigning the event comparators or can be defined in the WHEN/THEN Statement.
-This is illustrated in the following example.
+This is done by adding the suffix .n (n = 1 through 4) to the event comparators; for example, AC1 can be AC1.1, AC1.2, DC2 can be DC2.4, etc. These groups are defined by placing a number preceding the WHEN/THEN statement or by appending a group number to the event detectors.
+The following examples would both define an event for Group